yiisoft/yii2/docs/guide/view.md

 }
 ```

-First argument is the view name.
-In context of the controller Yii will search for its views in `views/site/` where `site`
+The first argument to `render()` is the name of the view to display.
+In the context of the controller, Yii will search for its views in `views/site/` where `site`
-is controller ID.
-For details on how view name is resolved please refer to [yii\base\Controller::render] method.
+is the controller ID.
+For details on how the view name is resolved, refer to the [yii\base\Controller::render] method.

-Second argument is data array that contains key-value pairs.
-Value is available in the view as a variable named the same
-as the corresponding key.
+The second argument to `render()` is a data array of key-value pairs.
+Through this array, data can be passed to the view, making the value available in the view as a variable named the same as the corresponding key.

-So the view for the action above should be in `views/site/index.php` and can be something like:
+The view for the action above would be `views/site/index.php` and can be something like:

 ```php
 <p>Hello, <?= $username ?>!</p>
 ```

-Instead of just scalar values you can pass anything else such as arrays or objects.
+Any data type can be passed to the view, including arrays or objects.

 Widgets
 -------

-Widgets are a self-contained building blocks for your views.
-A widget may contain advanced logic, typically takes some
+Widgets are self-contained building blocks for your views, a way to combine complex logic, display, and functionality into a single component.
+A widget:

+* May contain advanced PHP programming
+* Is typically configurable
+* Is often provided data to be displayed
+* Returns HTML to be shown within the context of the view

-configuration and data and returns HTML.
-There is a good number of widgets bundled with Yii such as [active form](form.md),
+There are a good number of widgets bundled with Yii, such as [active form](form.md),
-breadcrumbs, menu or [wrappers around bootstrap component framework](bootstrap-widgets.md).
+breadcrumbs, dmenu, and [wrappers around bootstrap component framework](bootstrap-widgets.md).
 Additionally there are
-extensions providing additional widgets such as official one for jQueryUI components.
+extensions that provide more widgets, such as the official widget for [jQueryUI](http://www.jqueryui.com) components.

-In order to use widget you need to do the following:
+In order to use a widget, your view file would do the following:

 ```php
 // Note that you have to "echo" the result to display it